JonathanMurray/dum-video-format/README.md

 - pixels (num_rows * num_cols * n)
 ```
 where n is either 1 or 2 bytes depending on the quantization mode.

+#### Repeated frame
+This frame contains no data but simply indicates that the pixels are completely identical to the
+frame just before it.